 2 tbsp + 1 tbsp. pure maple syrup

 1/2 tsp. fine sea salt

 Chill your mugs in the freezer.

 Melt butter and 2 tbsp. maple syrup in a small saucepan over medium heat, stirring constantly until lightly bubbling.
 Remove from heat.

-Add heavy cream, salt and remaining tbsp. of maple syrup to a bowl.
-Beat with a hand mixer until a smooth.
+Add heavy cream, salt, and remaining tbsp. of maple syrup to a bowl.
+Beat with a hand mixer until smooth.
 Slowly add the heated maple butter mixture to the whipped cream continuing to mix until combined.

-Grab your mugs from the freezer and add 1/4 cup of maple butter cream to the bottom of each.
+Grab your mugs from the freezer and add 1/4 cup of maple buttercream to the bottom of each.
 Stir cream soda to almost fill each glass.
-Skim off the soda bubbles, top with maple butter cream.
+Skim off the soda bubbles, and top with maple buttercream.

 #3 Homemade Butterbeer from Design Lively